Estates in Land

-There are numerous terms that define the different interests in real property, and the most central concept is the estate in land.
-An estate in land is an interest in real property that allows possession either now or sometime in the future for a specific or unlimited duration.
+Many terms define the different interests in real property, and the most central concept is the estate in land, an interest in real property allowing possession either now or sometime in the future for a specific or unlimited duration.

 A freehold estate is one where the duration of ownership is indeterminate, which could be for a lifetime of an individual or an unlimited duration.
 In most cases, for instance, the real estate that you buy is a freehold estate.